Isn't It a Wonder: Critical reception

-British magazine Music Week rated "Isn't It a Wonder" four out of five, picking it as Single of the Week and complimenting it as "another faultless ballad".
-The reviewer added, "As they've already proved, this type of songwriting maturity has an appeal which stretches beyond their original young audience."
-The magazine's Alan Jones described it as "a gentle, sweetly-sung ballad which their fans will love."
+Music Week gave "Isn't It a Wonder" four out of five and named it Single of the Week.
+The reviewer complimenting it as "another faultless ballad", writing, "As they've already proved, this type of songwriting maturity has an appeal which stretches beyond their original young audience."
+Music Week editor Alan Jones described it as "a gentle, sweetly-sung ballad which their fans will love."
+Gavin Reeve from Smash Hits gave it a top score of five out of five, saying, "Yep, it's a slice of religious pop of biblical beauty.
+(Saint) Ronan sounds like an angel, with Steve singing 'on high' as usual.
+Play it loud, close your eyes and let the lads take you to a better place, where clouds are pillows and car alarms sound like gentle laughter...sorry, just drifted off for a minute.
+Stunning."

 Music video

 The accompanying music video for "Isn't It a Wonder" shows four of the Boyzone members riding on a roofless car with Shane Lynch as the driver, Ronan Keating on the right front passenger seat, Stephen Gately on the right rear passenger seat and Mikey Graham on the left rear passenger seat, while Keith Duffy rides separately on a motorcycle.
-The four members stops at a nearby gasoline station to meet up with Keith Duffy.
+The four members stops at a nearby petrol station to meet up with Keith Duffy.
 They travel to certain places that are in the desert.
 Ronan Keating and Mikey Graham can be seen wearing cowboy hats.